-The Directors present their report and the audited financial statements of RenFin Limited (the "Fund") for the year ended 31 December 2019.
+The Directors present their report and the audited financial statements of RenFin Limited (the "Fund") for the year ended 31 December 2020.

-The investment objective of the Fund and Rekha Holdings Limited (the "Subsidiary") is to achieve medium term capital growth through investments in financial institutions whose principal operations are carried out in Russia or other states of Commonwealth of Independent States ("CIS") and who are planning to undertake an initial public offering of a private placement of their shares.
-Investments might also be made in companies that derive a substantial portion of their revenue from, of have substantial assets in Russia or other states of CIS.
+The investment objective of the Fund and Rekha Holdings Limited (the "Subsidiary") is to achieve medium term capital growth through investments in financial institutions whose principal operations are carried out in Russia or other states of the Commonwealth of Independent States ("CIS") and who are planning to undertake an initial public offering or a private placement of their shares.
+Investments may also be made in companies that derive a substantial portion of their revenue from, or have substantial assets in Russia or other states of the CIS.